alpeykov/selenium-nunit-tests-POM-foody-app/README.md

 8. **Login**
    - Description: Logs in with the recently created user.
-   - Expected Outcome: The user is successfully logged in, and functionalities like adding food and logout are available.
+   - Expected Outcome: The user is successfully logged in.
+Functionalities like adding food and logout are available.